Treboder/SelfHealingArchitectureExercises/lesson-3-cloud-automation/README.md

 ## Exercise # 2 - EC2 Scaling (AWS)

+### Idea behind is to manually scale the number of EC2 instances in a auto-scaling group using a AMI and the Launch Template

 1. Log into your student AWS account and switch to region `us-east-2`
 2. Setup your local aws credentials
 3. Launch a basic EC2 instance with the starter terraform code provided